mpdf/mpdf.github.io/what-else-can-i-do/floating-blocks.md

 # Float

-The CSS property "float" is <b>partially</b> supported in mPDF, allowing block elements (p, div etc.) to be placed alongside one another.
+The CSS property "float" is **partially** supported in mPDF, allowing block elements (p, div etc.) to be placed alongside one another.
 They can also be used to create "columns" that span more than one page.

 {% highlight php %}
 float: right|left